- Visit the local markets and monuments of charming Palermo

 Day 8: Villa Romana del Casale

-Go on a short drive to Villa Romana del Casale and meet with your guided for a private tour of this incredible site, containing some of the world’s best preserved Roman mosaics.
-Extremely luxurious and built on a vast scale , Villa Romana del Casale was probably built for a member of ancient Rome’s elite.
-After the visit, have lunch at the slow food Trattoria " Al Fogher" for a special tasting of sicilian dishes.
-After lunch, proceed to Modica , one of the most beautiful baroque jewels in Sicily.
+Go on a short drive to Villa Romana del Casale and meet with your guide for a private tour of this incredible site, containing some of the world’s best preserved Roman mosaics.
+Extremely luxurious and built on a vast scale, Villa Romana del Casale was probably built for a member of ancient Rome’s elite.
+After the visit, have lunch at the slow food Trattoria " Al Fogher" for a special tasting of Sicilian dishes.
+After lunch, proceed to Modica, one of the most beautiful baroque jewels in Sicily.
 Check in at your boutique hotel and where you'll stay overnight.

 Day 9: The Sicilian Baroque

 In the morning visit two other incredible baroque destinations: Ragusa Ibla and Sicily.
-Both have an enchanting historical centre with breathtaking views over picturesque alleys and stairways.
-At the end of the visit , drive to a lovely farmhouse a few kilometers from Syracuse where you'll have dinner and stay for the night.
+Both have an enchanting historical center with breathtaking views over picturesque alleys and stairways.
+At the end of the visit, drive to a lovely farmhouse a few kilometers from Syracuse where you'll have dinner and stay for the night.